alex952/sample-etiqet/README.md

 # Etiqet demo project
 The repository contains:

-* Simple python quickfix acceptor that will reply to NewOrderSingle messages (found in _quickfix-server_)
+* Simple python quickfix acceptor that will reply to NewOrderSingle/OrderCancelRequest/OrderCancelReplaceRequest messages (found in _quickfix-server_)
 * Java project implementing tests using Etiqet (found in _etiqet-demo_)

 Features for test definitions are located under *src/test/resources/features*